alxwolf/ubios-cert/README.md

 ## De-installation and de-registration

-`ssh` into your UDMP.
+`ssh` into your UDM.
 Calling the script with parameter `cleanup` will

 * Remove the cron file from `/etc/cron.d´
 * Remove the boot trigger from `${DATA_DIR}/on_boot.d/´